DevExpress-Examples/web-forms-pivot-grid-customize-cell-appearance-via-templates/Readme.md

 1. A class that implements the [`ITemplate`](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate?view=netframework-4.8.1) interface is created.
 2. An instance of the created class is assigned to the [`ASPxPivotGrid.CellTemplate`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.CellTemplate) property.
 3. The `ASPxPivotGrid` passes an [`PivotGridCellTemplateContainer`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.PivotGridCellTemplateContainer?) object to the `ITemplate.InstantiateIn` method.
 The PivotGridCellTemplateContainer's `Value` and `Text` properties contain the current cell's value and display text, respectively.
-In the `InstantiateIn` method implementation, a web control is created to be rendered instead of the cell's content.
+In the `InstantiateIn` method implementation, a web control is created that is rendered instead of the cell's content.
 The created control is added to the `PivotGridCellTemplateContainer.Controls` collection.

 4. To render a simple text, a `LiteralControl` is added to the `PivotGridCellTemplateContainer.Controls` collection.

 ## Files to Review